Highlights of the Program

 EMPOWERING UTILITIES WITH RESILIENT SMART GRIDS THROUGH ADVANCED TECHNOLOGIES

-- Modernizing grids with visibility, automation, and secure connectivity from substation to feeder
+- Modernising grids with visibility, automation, and secure connectivity from substation to feeder

 - Automating fault detection and location to cut outage duration and improve SAIDI and SAIFI